Course Name: TPC River Highlands

 Best Par 3: 16th Hole, 171 yards, 14th handicap.
 The signature hole at TPC River Highlands plays over water the entire way to a shallow green.
 Fun note, this teebox is home to an even tougher hole during the Traveler’s, as Pros attempt to hit a Traveler’s red umbrella in the middle of the pond during practice rounds.
 Unfortunately, the umbrella wasn’t there when we played.

 Best Par 5: 13th Hole, 523 yards, 4th handicap.
 This is the ultimate risk-reward par 5, and one that fits perfectly on the back nine of a PGA Tour course.
 Requiring both accuracy and strategy to avoid two water hazards, this hole usually plays a pivotal role in deciding the annual champ.

 General Comments: One of TPC River Highland’s greatest assets is its impressive practice facilities.
 Located across the street from the 9th hole, the range is fit for the PGA Tour with unlimited range balls, multiple targets, and plenty of room to hit driver.
 There are also fantastic short game and putting areas.
 We played after a tournament and were surprised by the rather slow pace of play.

 Verdict: It’s always a blast playing a PGA Tour course, and TPC River Highlands is no exception.
-While the front side is a bit bland, the back more than makes up for it with some of the most exciting finishing holes in golf.
+While the front side is a bit bland, the back more than makes up for it with one of the most exciting stretches of holes on Tour.
 If given the chance, I highly recommend you play this course and try to recreate some of golf’s most memorable moments.